 Distress Brief Intervention (DBI)

-A DBI connects people with local services in order to to help them get through periods of distress or emotional pain.
+A DBI connects people with local services to help them get through periods of distress or emotional pain.

 DBI's offer short-term support, lasting up to 14 days.
 DBI is not something that people can refer themselves to.

-The 111 team can refer people over 16 to the Distress Brief Intervention (DBI) service.
+The 111 team can refer people over 16 to the DBI service.

 Breathing Space is a confidential listening service for people over 16 experiencing low mood, depression or anxiety.
 You don’t have to give your name or any personal details unless you want to.